 In August 2015, the Company entered into an agreement (the "ALS Biopharma Agreement") with ALS Biopharma and Fox Chase Chemical Diversity Center Inc. ("FCCDC"), pursuant to which ALS Biopharma and FCCDC assigned the Company their worldwide patent rights to a family of over 300 prodrugs of glutamate modulating agents, including troriluzole, as well as other innovative technologies.
 Under the ALS Biopharma Agreement, the Company is obligated to use commercially reasonable efforts to commercialize and develop markets for the patent products.
-The Company is obligated to pay \$3,000 upon the achievement of specified regulatory milestones with respect to the first licensed product and \$1,000 upon the achievement of specified regulatory milestones will as royalty payments of a low single-digit percentage based on net sales of products licensed under the agreement, payable on a quarterly basis.
+The Company is obligated to pay \$3,000 upon the achievement of specified regulatory milestones with respect to the first licensed product and \$1,000 upon the achievement of specified regulatory milestones with respect to subsequently developed products, as well as royalty payments of a low single-digit percentage based on net sales of products licensed under the agreement, payable on a quarterly basis.